 - New requirement to post, to a federal website, a copy of an IRB approved version of the consent form that was used for enrollment purposes for each clinical trial conducted or supported by a federal department or agency

-- For details, see MCRI Informed Consent webpage
+- For details, see MCHS Informed Consent webpage

 - New categories and existing categories clarified.
-Some exemptions may now require "limited IRB review", while others will not be utilized at Marshfield Clinic Research Institute (MCRI) at this time.
-For details, see the MCRI: Exemption Changes webpage.
+Some exemptions may now require "limited IRB review", while others will not be utilized at Marshfield Health System (MCHS) at this time.
+For details, see the MCHS: Exemption Changes webpage.

 Continuing Review -